Sign In to see current Signals.

 |It was a first positive week after 5 consecutive negative weeks for the ProLogis (PLD).
 During the week, the PLD gained 4.36 points, or 7.52%, and closed at 62.36 on Friday, January 11, 2019.
 Weekly volume was -8% below average. |

 Long-term trend: [See PLD long-term trend chart]

-A long-term uptrend had started on February 11, 2016 at 35.25 and reached 68.20 on August 20, 2018.
-PLD gained -32.95 points, or -93.48%, in 131 weeks.
+A long-term uptrend had started on February 11, 2016 at 35.25 and reached 68.95 on December 4, 2018.
+PLD gained -33.70 points, or -95.60%, in 146 weeks.
 The chart has formed a Rising Channel chart pattern.
-The trend support level is at 63.89 and resistance is at 78.23.
-A Rising Channel represents price movement contained between parallel lower (support) and upper (resistance) trend lines.
-Trading Channeling stocks is one of the most reliable and accurate trading techniques that provide traders with precise entry and exit points as well as stop-losses and take-profit recommendations.
-Use the following link to access a Rising Channel chart pattern help, or use a Technical Stock Screener to see the list of stocks with Rising Channel pattern in a long-term trend.
+The uptrend support line (66.64) is broken.
+A broken support is considered to be a long-term bearish signal.
+Use the following links to access Trend Support/Resistance Help, or use the Technical Stock Screener to see the list of stocks with broken trend support in a long-term trend.

 Medium-term trend: [See PLD medium-term trend chart]

 A medium-term downtrend had started on December 4, 2018 at 68.95 and reached 55.21 on December 26, 2018.
 PLD lost 13.74 points, or 19.93%, in 3 weeks.
 The price is now at the 52.04% retracement level.

 Weekly Technical Indicators: [See PLD weekly technical indicators chart]